 Then, in addition to the length of a sword’s hilt, there is the issue of its grip.
 For instance, a plain wood grip or, a wood grip covered in smooth leather can become slick when it is wet which, in turn, can allow the sword to twist in the swordsman’s hand.
 However, a hilt wrapped in something such as paracord or, one with a ray skin “Same” and a braided silk “Ito” like the traditional Japanese Katana provides a very positive grip that will remain positive even when soaking wet.
 Therefore, when choosing a sword, you also need to keep in mind that the smoother a sword’s hilt is, the less positive its grip will be and thus, the more likely it will be to twist in your hand or, slide out of your hand altogether.

-So, when choosing a sword, not only do you need to consider the blade’s design, length and, weight, you also need to decide whether you prefer a single-handed or a dual-handed sword because this decision will also influence the type, size, and weight of the sword blade that you choose.
+So, when choosing modern swords, not only do you need to consider the blade’s design, length and, weight, you also need to decide whether you prefer a single-handed or a dual-handed sword because this decision will also influence the type, size, and weight of the sword blade that you choose.

 6. Balance Point